zebra-acrobatic/rocky9-sql-bulld-and-test/README.md

 4. A recent Kali Linux VM.
 5. The lab document.

+_Note:_ This scenario assums you will install the SQL server on the same Rocky 9 VM as Splunk.

 ## Step 1: Prepare a Rock 9 VM
 You will need to install a minimal version of Rocky 9 (If you have an existing VM, go to step 2).